-We approached the project with three key themes in mind: 1) simplify and standardize, 2) automate and 3) harmonize and optimize the accounting target operating model throughout the now-larger corporation.
+We approached the project with three key themes in mind: 1) simplify and standardise, 2) automate and 3) harmonise and optimise the accounting target operating model throughout the now-larger corporation.

 The company was aware of its overreliance on manual tasks but had never quantified it.
 Following in-depth interviews with finance staff, we found that fully 78% of operations in the combined company were manually performed, often on an ad hoc basis.
 The remaining 22% were system-driven or otherwise automated.
 Of the tasks being done by hand, the lion’s share dealt with accounts payable (35%) and accounts receivable (34%).

 When companies transform the way they work through redesigned processes enabled by technology, it facilitates new target operating models that accelerate data-driven business decisions.

 – Ken Thomas, Managing Director - Business Performance Improvement, Protiviti

 To correct this imbalance, we invoked theme #2, automation.
 We leveraged the firm’s accounting software Workday to integrate the full range of banking interfaces, such as vendor payments and customer receipts, into one automated system.

 So instead of having multiple processes in which accounting employees manually entered these items, the company now has a company-wide system that electronically updates both inflows and outflows on a daily basis.
 Additionally, we created an executive dashboard that enables managers to make data-driven decisions on cash positions as needed.